amiraz96/RL-charging-WPT/README.md

-# Reinforcement Learning for Wireless Charging with Dynamic Metasurfaces
+# Deep Reinforcement Learning for Multi-User RF Charging with Non-linear Energy Harvesters

 This repository accompanies the paper published in *IEEE Transactions on Wireless Communications* on reinforcement learning (RL) for multi-user wireless power transfer (WPT) with dynamic metasurface antennas (DMAs).
 It provides a self-contained Jupyter notebook that recreates the simulation environment, RL agent, and evaluation workflow described in the publication.
 The notebook focuses on training a Deep Deterministic Policy Gradient (DDPG) agent to jointly tune DMA beamforming weights and transmit power so that multiple low-power devices can replenish their energy buffers while minimizing outages and energy expenditure.【F:RL_charging.ipynb†L1】【F:RL_charging.ipynb†L1】